The Korean Council for the Women Drafted for Military Sexual Slavery by Japan: Controversy

 In May 2020, former comfort woman Lee Yong-soo, publicly accused Yoon Mee-hyang and the Korean Council of having exploited her and the other former comfort women for political and financial gain.
 Lee accused Yoon and the Korean Council of having exploited former comfort woman Kim Bok-dong by sending her to tour in the United States for fundraising, despite being her having been in poor health.
 Lee also announced that she would no longer be attending the weekly Wednesday demonstration, which draw large numbers of supporters, especially students.
 Lee said that the demonstrations taught the younger generations "hatred" in a time when Japan and South Korea should befriend one another to resolve their issues.
+However, Lee Yong-soo participated in the Wednesday demonstration again from March 2023.

 The group has also been accused of having pressured the former comfort women into not accepting money from the Japanese government under a deal made in 2015, which was intended to resolve the issue.

-On May 21, several facilities connected to the Korean Council were raided by government prosecutors and investigators after Lee's public accusation.
-The group is also being investigated for having purchased a shelter for the former Comfort Women in the south of Seoul in 2013 before selling it below market price in 2020, which could constitute dereliction of duty.
-Yoon Mee-hyang had also hired her father to run the shelter and is now being accused of having used the center for private purposes or for personal profit.
-The group is also being accused of embezzling donations made to the organization, that had been intended to help the former comfort women.
-The probe by government prosecutors also includes allegations that Yoon Mee-hyang specifically embezzled funds from the organization to buy apartments and pay for her daughters university tuition in the United States.
-On June 6, a woman who was responsible for running a shelter for the former shelter in Seoul was found dead in her apartment in an apparent suicide.